MattRob77/worst-case-complexity/readme.md

 1. **Best Case**

 The best case scenario for our function, is to ask the question whether "b" is in the word "banana".
-That is, the smallest amount of steps our function can perform is three, and that's the amount it performs in this case.
+That is, the fewest number of steps our function can perform is three, and that's the amount it performs in this case.
 Now that we know this fact, let's just say that we never care about the best case scenario.

 Why?
 Well, the best case of scenario of calculating anything for a computer is the same: fast enough that performance is not an issue.
 For example, imagine we change our function to the following: